Year 2

 Home Learning

-We also ask, that all Y2 pupils read at least three times a week and reading records are filled in.
+We ask, that all Y2 pupils read at least three times a week and reading records are filled in.

 All pupils also have the option to engage with Times Tables Rock Stars.
 We encoruage them to practise leaning their multiplication facts on a regular basis.